BBC Countryfile Magazine Awards 2019

 Public voting will open online and via postal vote in January 2019.
 This is your chance to vote on the finalists chosen by our judging panel.
 The winners will then be announced online in February 2019.

-We have 10 categories in this year's awards and you can choose to nominate in as many categories as you like.
-These are the categories:
+We have 10 categories in this year's awards - here are the categories:

 - Holiday destination